James Ferentz: New England Patriots

 On May 18, 2017, Ferentz signed with the New England Patriots.
 He was waived on September 2, 2017, and signed to the practice squad the next day.
 He signed a reserve/future contract with the Patriots on February 6, 2018.

 On September 1, 2018, Ferentz was waived by the Patriots and was signed to the practice squad the next day.
 Ferentz was promoted to the Patriots' active roster on November 3, 2018.
 Ferentz won his second Super Bowl when the Patriots defeated the Los Angeles Rams 13–3 in Super Bowl LIII.

 On August 31, 2019, Ferentz was released during final roster cuts.
 He was re-signed on September 6, 2019, with the release of Russell Bodine.

 On September 16, 2020, Ferentz was signed to the Patriots practice squad.
 He was promoted to the active roster on September 26, 2020.
 He was placed on the reserve/COVID-19 list by the team on October 16 and activated on October 28.

 On May 17, 2021, Ferentz re-signed with the Patriots.
 On August 31, Ferentz was waived and signed to the practice squad the following day.
 He was signed to the active roster on October 27.
 He was released on November 8, 2021, and re-signed to the practice squad.

 On March 14, 2022, Ferentz re-signed with the Patriots.
 He was released on August 30, 2022, and signed to the practice squad the next day.
 He was promoted to the active roster on September 6.

 On March 9, 2023, Ferentz re-signed with the Patriots.
 He was released on August 29, 2023, and re-signed to the practice squad.
 Ferentz was signed to the active roster on December 23.

 Ferentz announced his retirement on February 19, 2024.

 NFL coaching career

 New York Giants

 On March 26, 2024, Ferentz was announced as the new assistant offensive line coach for the New York Giants.
+He was let go when the 2025 season was over.

+Houston Texans

+Ferentz was hired as the tight ends coach for the Houston Texans before the 2026 NFL season.